 No link to the national peace process in Syria is mentioned in the agreement, neither it process: articulated can be inferred from further research.
 First, the agreement does not involve local governance actors; and the signing parties themselves are not official state representative.
-Second, all parties to the agreement reject the national peace process, as it would maintain Bashar al-Assad and the Syrian government in power.
-Finally, the agreement should be understood in the context of an "intra-religious insurgent groups" conflict where several factions that all oppose Bashar al-Assad engaged in fighting and took some distance from their initial raison d'être in the context of the Syrian civil war.
+Second, a key party to the agreement rejects the national peace process, as it would maintain Bashar al-Assad and the Syrian government in power.
+Finally, the agreement complements another agreements signed on the same day between Hayat Tahrir al-Sham and Ahrar al-Sham in the same area.
+As such, these agreements should be understood in the context of an "intra-religious insurgent groups" conflict where several factions that all oppose Bashar al-Assad engaged in fighting and took some distance